PetePrattis/medical-application-simulation/README.md

 > #### Description of project
 >
->>A Java project which simulates an medical application where usrs can sign up and sign in as patients or doctors and can create appointments with doctors saving information into files.
+>>A Java project which simulates an medical application where users can sign up and sign in as patients or doctors and can create appointments with doctors saving information into files.

 > #### About this project